xianhengma/chartx/README.md

-# Chartx
+# Chartx (Interactive data visualizations with one line of Ruby code!)

-Create beautiful d3/nvd3 javascript charts using Ruby.
+Chartx is a Ruby gem helps you to develop fancy charts.
+It's a ruby wrapper of nvd3, which is an attempt to build re-usable charts and chart components for d3.js without taking away the power that d3.js gives you.

 ## Installation

-Add this line to your application's Gemfile:
+To include Chartx into your rails project, add this line to your application's Gemfile:

     gem 'chartx'